BenMcLean/Voxel2Pixel/BenVoxel/README.md

   - `Descriptions`: A series of `Length` `ValueString`s describing the colors.
 Only included if `HasDescriptions` is not `0`.
 A description should stay associated with the color it describes even when the colors or their order changes.
 The first line should be a short, human-readable message suitable for display as a tooltip in an editor.
 Additional lines can contain extra data such as material settings, which editors should preserve even if they don't use it.
 #### `SVOG` chunk (Geometry)
 Stands for "**S**parse **V**oxel **O**ctree **G**eometry".
 Corresponds to a `geometry` object in the JSON format.
 It contains:
 - `Size`: Three 16-bit unsigned integers defining model extents on X, Y, and Z axes.
-Valid voxel coordinates range from 0 to size-1 for each axis.
+Valid voxel coordinates range from `0` to `size - 1` for each axis.
 Any geometry data present at coordinates equal to or greater than the corresponding size value is invalid and may be retained or safely discarded without warning as an implementation detail.
 For example, in a model of size `[5,5,5]`, coordinates `[4,4,4]` are valid while coordinates `[5,4,4]` are out of bounds.
 Selectively discarding out-of-bounds voxels when deserializing is recommended but not required.
 However, it is also strongly recommended that files containing such out-of-bounds voxels which are otherwise valid should still be readable.
 - `Geometry`: A variable length series of bytes which encodes the voxels according to the "Geometry" section of this document.
 ## Geometry
 Both the JSON and binary formats use the same sparse voxel octree data format, except that only for the JSON format, serializing the geometry data requires the following additional processing steps: